12 real estate agent tax deductions you shouldn’t miss

 • Tablets and smartphones used for business

-• Printers, scanners, and that backup hard drive
+• Printers, scanners, and backup hard drives

 • Desk, chair, and filing cabinets